ViniciusRodri/FakeNews/README.md

 ![Captura de Tela 2022-11-26 às 15 51 19](https://user-images.githubusercontent.com/60937919/204105659-70d832b8-010b-4d71-98bd-c7be26fb2841.png)

-Um projeto funcional para tentar alertar sobre as pesquisas e notícias falsas.
-O objetivo desse site é alertar as pessoas sobre onde elas buscam e se as notícias que elas leem e propagam são verdadeiras ou estao em lugares confiaveis. <br /> Nesse site estão sendo usados mecânismos de pesquisa confiaveis, mas mesmo assim existem validações para alertar e previnir Fake News.
+A functional project to try to raise awareness about fake searches and news.
+The purpose of this site is to alert people about where they are looking and whether the news they read and propagate is true or in reliable places. <br /> On this site, reliable research mechanisms are being used, but even so there are validations to alert and prevent Fake News.

-Estilizado com <a href="https://tailwindcss.com/">Tailwind CSS</a>, totalmente resposivo e programamdo em uma linguagem em alta no mundo, Next.Js <a herf="https://nextjs.org/">Next.js </a> uma framework de React.Js.
+Stylized <a href="https://tailwindcss.com/">Tailwind CSS</a>, fully responsive and programmed in a language that is popular in the world, Next.Js <a herf="https://nextjs.org/">Next.js </a> the framework of React.Js.

 Site do projeto aqui: https://fake-news-chi.vercel.app/

-Por favor não faça SPAM de pesquisas.
+Please do not SPAM surveys.

-### Construido com:
+### Built whith:

 * [Next.js](https://nextjs.org/)
 * [Tailwind CSS](https://tailwindcss.com/)